This project has concluded. Details on the project are below.

 In October 2016, the Borders, Trade and Immigration Institute (BTI) hosted a two-day workshop titled “Immigration and Border Security in the Twenty-First Century: Enhancing Homeland Security through Evidence-Based Approaches for Managing Flows of People.”
 This event brought together a broad range of stakeholders to engage in extensive discussions about best practices in addressing unauthorized immigration from the Northern Triangle (El Salvador, Guatemala, and Honduras), with a particular focus on unaccompanied immigrant children and young adults.

-As a DHS Center of Excellence and a non-partisan research center, BTI was able to bring together researchers, advocates, frontline legal and social services providers, and policy makers, to engage in very challenging conversations, assess the current body of research, and determine knowledge and capability gaps.
+As a DHS Center of Excellence and a non-partisan research center, BTI was able to bring together researchers, advocates, frontline legal and social services providers, and

 Discussions focused on three central issues identified in coordination with DHS stakeholders in the Office of University Programs, Office of Policy, U.S. Immigration and Customs Enforcement, U.S. Customs and Border Protection, and U.S. Border Patrol.
 These three central issues are: